gustavohgmartins/HahnCatFacts/README.md

 `Run` both `.Api` and `.Worker` projects.

 ## Frontend:
-The Grid refresh rate is defined in `milliseconds` in the `'.env'` file, the `default is 65000` (SignalR or something like that, could be implemented to follow the job execution rate);
+The Grid refresh rate is defined in `milliseconds` in the `'.env'` file, the `default is 65000` (SignalR or Websockets could be implemented to follow the job execution rate);

 Install dependencies: `npm install`